 Also, be sure to apply a hydrating leave in conditioner to your regimen that it is water-based to help seal in the moisture you achieve from water.

 Rebalancing protein isn’t as simple a process as buying a treatment and washing your hair with it.

-Ultimately, if you find that you are experiencing protein deficiency, there is really nothing you can add to your hair to change this.
 We recommend consulting with a trichologist or dermatologist to find out healthy ways to add protein to your diet if you need to.